lordm/vim-browser-reload-linux/README.md

 Vim plugin to reload your browser.
 This is a linux compatible version inspired by the mac version https://github.com/tell-k/vim-browsereload-mac

-This plugin is a fork of [vim-browser-reload](https://github.com/lordm/vim-browser-reload-linux), fixes a refresh glitch with `ctrl-r` getting spammed in vim as well as the following features:
+Thanks to [aareman](https://github.com/aareman), the new version of the plugin fixes a refresh glitch with `ctrl-r` getting spammed in vim as well as the following features:

 A) Add a Reload Delay